P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Introduction

-The classification of all Yang-Baxter solutions for a given finite dimensional vector space $V$, beyond the purely theoretical importance of the problem, is central to constructing integrable models in mathematical physics.
-The problem, alas, is very difficult: it has up to this point been completely solved only in dimension $2$ by Hietarinta \cite{hiet_1} and in part in dimension $3$ \cite{hiet_2} by computer.
-The problem was approached algebraically (also in small dimensions) by Radford \cite{radford_1}, building on the famous FRT-theorem of Faddeev, Reshetikhin and Takhtajan \cite{FRT}.

-For this reason, Drinfel'd \cite[Section 9]{dr} made the lateral move of proposing the classification of those YB-solutions arising from a given {\it basis} $X$ of the vector space $V$: in other words, studying the Yang-Baxter equation at the level of sets.
+under the usual map composition in the endomorphism algebra ${\rm End} (V\otimes V \otimes V)$, where $V$ is a vector space over a field $k$ and $R^{ij} : V\otimes V \otimes V \to V\otimes V \otimes V$ acts as $R$ on the $i$-th and $j$-th tensor factors and as the identity on the remaining factor.\\ Beyond its purely theoretical importance, the problem of classifying all Yang-Baxter solutions for a given finite dimensional vector space $V$ is central to constructing integrable models in mathematical physics.
+In full generality, however, the problem is notoriously difficult: it has up to this point been completely solved only in dimension $2$ by Hietarinta \cite{hiet_1} whereas in dimension $3$ only partial classifications have been obtained using computer methods (see e.g. \cite{hiet_2}).
+Notably, Radford \cite{radford_1} approached the problem algebraically by building on the well-known FRT-theorem of Faddeev, Reshetikhin and Takhtajan \cite{FRT}.\\ These difficulties prompted Drinfel'd \cite[Section 9]{dr} to adopt a different perspective by proposing to restrict to the classification of those YB-solutions arising from a given {\it basis} $X$ of the vector space $V$: in other words, studying the Yang-Baxter equation at the level of sets.
 Given a set $X$, a map $R: X\times X \to X\times X$ is a solution of the \emph{Yang-Baxter equation} (resp. \emph{braid equation}) if